Betsy Ross flag: Colors

 Early US flags used a wide variety of colors, and there is no known documented meaning behind the colors of the flag until Charles Thomson, in his 1782 report to Congress on the Great Seal of the United States, wrote "The colours of the pales are those used in the flag of the United States of America.
 White signifies purity and innocence.
 Red hardiness and valour and Blue the colour of the Chief signifies vigilance perseverance and justice."
 The use of red and blue in flags at this time in history may derive from the relative fastness of the dyes indigo and cochineal, providing blue and red colors respectively, as aniline dyes were unknown.
 However, the most simple explanation for the colors of the American flag is that it was modeled after British flags.
-For example, the Grand Union Flag, a predecessor to early stars and stripes designs, was likely based on the King's Colours or East India Company flag.
+For example, the Continental Union Flag, a predecessor to early stars and stripes designs, was likely based on the King's Colours or East India Company flag.